astral-sh/rye/README.md

 - **No Exposed Pip:** pip is intentionally not exposed.
 If you were to install something into the virtualenv, it disappears next time you sync.
-If you symlink `rye` to `~/.rye/shims/pip` you can get access to pip without installating it into the virtualenv.
+If you symlink `rye` to `~/.rye/shims/pip` you can get access to pip without installing it into the virtualenv.
 There be dragons.

 - **No Workspace Spec:** for monorepos and things of that nature, the Python ecosystem